Usub-development/urpc/docs/client.md

 # Client Behaviour

-This section describes how `RpcClient` works, including TCP, TLS, and mTLS modes.
+This section describes how `RpcClient` works, including TCP, TLS, mTLS modes and optional app-level AES encryption.

+---

+# Encryption note

+From the client’s point of view:

+* The **28-byte uRPC header is never encrypted** by the protocol itself.
+* TLS/mTLS encrypt the TCP stream, but the header is still parsed as a normal 28-byte structure (magic/version/type/flags/stream_id/method_id/length).
+* App-level AES (when enabled, `FLAG_ENCRYPTED` set) encrypts **only the payload**:
+  `IV[12] + ciphertext[...] + TAG[16]`.

+The client always:

+1. Reads and parses the header in plaintext.
+2. If `FLAG_ENCRYPTED` is set, decrypts the payload with AES-256-GCM using a key derived from the TLS exporter.
+3. Passes the decrypted body to user code.

 ---